 You describe sailing as “total freedom, and the most incredible moment for you is when the land disappears.”
 What makes this moment so unique?

 Tracy Edwards: I think there is this notion that when you stand at the beach looking out at sea, it seems like the end of the world.
 You can’t go any further.
 When you set sail, suddenly, the ocean is the beginning of everything, and the land is the end.
-I still remember the first time that I was on a boat and couldn’t see any land, this exhilaration, and sense of freedom and possibility.
+I still remember the first time I was on a boat and couldn’t see any land; this exhilaration and sense of freedom and possibility.
 I’m not someone that likes to go out sailing for a day.
 I need to go somewhere far away.
 I usually get seasick, and for two days, I’m throwing up over the side before my body adjusts.
 But the feeling of leaving land behind makes up for it.

 Filmmaker Alex Holmes condensed the inspiring story of Maiden in the namesake documentary.